Ramblers Scotland is using funding from sportscotland to help us recognise and build upon the talents of our Walk Leaders.

 How can I get involved?

-So if you’re a Walk Leader and want to build the skills to lead more advanced walks, or you’re a member who would like to lead walks in future – please keep an eye out for updates early next year.
+If you’re a Walk Leader and want to develop your walk leadership skills, or you’re a member who would like to lead walks in future – follow the link below to register for one of our free walk leader induction courses.